Backbase/bb-fuel/README.md

 ### Transactions setup
 - By default ingesting transactions is disabled - configurable via property
+- Only works if property `ingest.entitlements` is set to true
 - If enabled, random transactions (by default: between 10 and 50) per arrangement per today's date

 ### Service agreements setup